Haymarket Metro station: Facilities

 Step-free access is available at all stations across the Tyne and Wear Metro network, with a lift providing step-free access to platforms at Haymarket.
 As part of the station's refurbishment, lifts and escalators were replaced, with an additional third escalator installed.
 The station is equipped with ticket machines, seating, next train information displays, timetable posters, and an emergency help point on both platforms.
 Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
 The station is fitted with automatic ticket barriers, which were installed at 13 stations across the network during the early 2010s, as well as smartcard validators, which feature at all stations.
-The station houses a number of shops, services and offices, as well as a Nexus TravelShop.
+The station houses a number of shops, services and offices.

 There is no dedicated car parking available at the station.
 There is a taxi rank located adjacent to the nearby Haymarket bus station.
 There is also the provision for cycle parking, with 46 cycle spaces and 20 cycle racks available for use.